Natural Carnauba Wax vs. Synthetic Wax: Which One Is Better For Your Car?

 You can expect synthetic car waxes to last anywhere between 3-6 months.
 Some higher-quality products could last up to one year.

-Just as their natural counterpart, synthetic car waxes will protect your car from UV, heat, and water.
+Just like their natural counterpart, synthetic car waxes will protect your car from UV, heat, and water.
 The hydrophobic properties of artificial car waxes are much better than natural carnauba waxes.

 Synthetic car waxes will give your car a bit better protection from moisture, bugs and tars, oxidation, and contaminants.